-Most mothers-to-be eagerly await that first reassuring flutter, just to know their baby is growing and developing.
-Sometime between 18-25 weeks into pregnancy, moms will begin to feel movement.
-For first time moms, it may occur closer to 25 weeks, and for second or third time moms, it may occur closer to 18 weeks.
+Most mothers-to-be eagerly await that first reassuring baby kick, just to know their baby is growing and developing.
+Sometime between 18-25 weeks into the pregnancy, moms will begin to feel movement.
+For first-time moms, it may occur closer to 25 weeks, and for second or third-time moms, it may occur closer to 18 weeks.

 Making the most of these precious moments

 Generally, moms find their babies are most active after eating a meal or something sweet, drinking something very cold, or after physical activity.
 You may also find your baby to be more active between 9:00 pm and 1:00 am, as your blood sugar level is declining.

 Taking time to do your baby kick counts will encourage you to rest and bond with your baby.
 Start by finding a comfortable position during a time when your baby is usually most active.
 Some moms prefer sitting in a well-supported position with their arms holding their bellies.
 Other moms prefer lying on their left sides, which they find most comfortable and most effective for monitoring their babies.
 Lying on your left side also allows for the best circulation which could lead to a more active baby.